By Kyla Hansen, CPA

 In light of the new standard, you may need to discuss modifying metrics used to determine items such as loan covenants or bonding capacity.
 For example, a lending agent might not give credit for a variable consideration contract asset.

 Don’t get caught off guard.

 The new revenue recognition standard will go into effect in less than two months, which means now is the time to get ready for the changes I’ve listed here—and the others I haven’t.
 Don’t forget: Team at JAK can help you pinpoint the ways your business will be affected, so you can prepare with efficiency.
-If you have questions, please contact us today.
+If you have questions, please please contact our St. Paul office today.